massimoksi/Gaston/README.md

 All extensions are commented using Swift header documentation as described in this Erica Sadun's post on [Swift header documentation in Xcode 7](http://ericasadun.com/2015/06/14/swift-header-documentation-in-xcode-7/).

-Documentation is generated with [jazzy](https://github.com/Realm/jazzy) and can be found in the Documentation directory.

 ## Contact

 Massimo Peri